Morrisdata/Data-Science-2024-Cohort/02_Dev_environment_basic_python/readme.md

 ### Class 2: Development Environment, Python Basics
 We will be confirming that all students can connect to and have access to all applications, data, and python environments are working properly.

 There are several workbooks that can be reviewed and walked through.
-In class we will be reviewing unit 1 and unit 4.
+In class we will be reviewing Units on basic intro to Python and connecting to data through Python.
-These 8 units are for students to download and continue building on for their own studies and practices.
-It is built as a loop and allows for adding additional content as your knowledge grows.
+There are however several Units to increase your Python Skills and continue building on.
+The units are built as a loop and allows for adding additional content as your knowledge grows.

 **Student Prework**
   Complete or near completion of python pre-work.